Today I am linking up with a my friend Maddie Butterfield for another edition of Motivational Monday.

 Next, combine the collagen and protein powder in a dish.
 Add a few splashes of almond milk and stir until combined.
 You can always add more almond milk, so start off with a little and add more until it reaches a frosting consistency.

 These are so stinkin' cute and they definitely help with my oreo cravings.
-You could make these traditional oreos by omitting the peppermint extract.
+You could make these plain by omitting the peppermint extract.

 Also a little tid bit for you.
 If you would like to find out your macros, follow this link: Jen Heward Macro Calculator